 Yes, it’s cliché, but it rings extremely true with podcasting.
 Your show needs to sound good, and making that happen isn’t hard or expensive.
 Invest in a good microphone and either learn how to do simple audio engineering or pay a professional to do it.
 Invest in your show and it will pay dividends.

 Good podcasts don’t stop at pushing their audio content out into the world.
 Good podcasts keep the experience going somewhere else and build a loyal base of fans/friends/followers.

 Your podcast should be a conduit to something else.
-Whether that’s an email list, your website, your business, etc. Who knows how long iTunes is going to be the king of the podcasting space.
-If you rely heavily on iTunes and they make an algorithm change (or just get rid of podcasting), you don’t be want to be up the up the creek without a paddle.
+Whether that’s an email list, your website, your business, etc. Who knows how long Apple Podcasts is going to be the king of the podcasting space.
+If you rely heavily on Apple Podcasts and they make an algorithm change (or just get rid of podcasting), you don’t be want to be up the creek without a paddle.